Practicing ArchitectureKnowledge Communities

 A publication series of exemplary single family residential design

-Inclusion in the CRAN Residential Collection is the highest honor that the AIA/CRAN can bestow on a single family custom designed residential project.
+Inclusion in the CRAN Residential Collection, Volume II is the highest honor that the AIA/CRAN can bestow on a single family custom designed residential project.
 It is conferred by the national AIA/CRAN Advisory Group in recognition of design solutions that respond to the individual circumstances of place and program.
 Underlying our selection of projects will be the principle of contextual sustainability, influenced by a style neutral code.
 The AIA/CRAN encourage an architectural order which recognizes the existence of stylistic categories, but which is equally responsive to the vernacular—particularly cultural and topographic influences, local crafts, and natural resources.